sandyjmacdonald/sandyjmacdonald.github.io/_posts/2015-02-19-a-visit-to-pimoroni.md

 library and IDE which allow you to compile and upload code to the Propeller.
 Phil gave me a demo of the Propeller HAT playing some (extremely loud) SID tunes, full of synth-y polyphonic goodness.
-The beauty of Propeller HAT is the ability to simultaneously control a huge number of IO pins (28) at once.
+The beauty of Propeller HAT is the ability to simultaneously control a bunch number of IO pins (28) at once.

 I've often yearned for a tiny piano or synth controller that I could fit in my pocket.
 Soon my yearning will be no longer.
 Framboisedorf (I think I got